Studio-Moser/monster_mash/Godot_Technical_Arch.md

-# Monster Board Game – Godot Technical Architecture
+# Monster Mash – Godot Technical Architecture

 This technical architecture outlines how to implement the **Monster Board Game** using the **Godot 4** engine.
 It translates the high-level strategy into a concrete project structure, modules, and systems, optimized for an AI-centric workflow and portrait 2-D production.